SOMATIC

 A collage of three images: a close-up of pink and purple succulent plants, a woman smiling outdoors with trees and a body of water in the background, and a cluster of trees with a chain-link fence at their base.

-My name is marlína dochartaigh (Spanish and Gaelic spelling) (marlena dougherty: legal spelling) (they/them, ray/rem, she/her), LPCC, pending LMHCA, a neurodivergent, non-binary, queer, somatic therapist, raised on occupied Coast Salish Territories.
+My name is marlína dochartaigh (Spanish and Gaelic spelling) (marlena dougherty: legal spelling) (they/them, ray/rem, she/her), LPCC in colorado, LMHCA in washington state, a neurodivergent, non-binary, queer, somatic therapist, raised on occupied Coast Salish Territories.
 With roots in Irish, Mestizo, and other European lineages, I weave together regenerative craft, somatic therapy, and ancestral gleanings to support individual and collective healing.

 My professional career began enthralled with the manufactured colonial world of fashion design and marketing beauty standards.
 This began to unravel as my creative practices deepened through grieving, ecological awareness, neuroplasticity, liberation, spirituality, and ancestral healing.